-The other offenses against public peace, like inciting to violence, rioting, aggravated riot, failure to disperse, misconduct at emergency, telecommunications harassment, etc. are generally more serious crimes and carry harsher sentences than disorderly conduct.
+The other offenses against public peace, like inciting violence, rioting, aggravated riot, failure to disperse, misconduct at emergency, telecommunications harassment, etc. are generally more serious crimes and carry harsher sentences than disorderly conduct.
 1

-Definition: Ohio Disorderly Conduct
+Definition: Disorderly Conduct in Ohio

 - Fighting, threatening to harm a person or a person’s property, or engaging in violent behavior.